 We have some sort of particle or emulsion or colloid that we hope will remain stable in its liquid environment.
 All particles have a self-attraction we can do almost nothing about.
 So to keep the system stable we have to find some repellent forces, which in practice mean charges, in aqueous systems, or steric forces.
 DLVO theory lets us calculate this balance.
-Unfortunately it features lots of parameters and relatively complex equations.
+Unfortunately it features lots of parameters and relatively complex equations (shown at the bottom of the page).
 Fortunately, with the app the equations are handled for you, and, to get a good feel for the key ideas, you need to play only with:

 - The radius, r, of your particle